XAI-360/TSCL/docs/Readme.md

 Non-trainable params: 0
 ```

-Combining the encoder and decoder, the structure of the autoencoer looks like:
+Combining the encoder and decoder, the structure of the autoencoer looks like the following:

 ```
 Model: "WTA_AutoEncoder"